har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## Unrecoverable fault handling

-The following error conditions are handled by shutting down the MAX30102 sensor, turning off the OLED display and going into deep sleep mode.
+The following error conditions are handled by shutting down the MAX30102 sensor, turning off the OLED display and switching the ESP8285 into deep sleep mode.
 This is done to save battery power.
 To recover, switch the unit off and on again.

 * Battery voltage is too low
 * Unable to connect to or configure the MAX30102 sensor on power up
 * Unable to detect valid SPO2/pulse readings for 1 minute